kyma-project/api-gateway/docs/user/ratelimit/configure-local-rate-limit.md

 # Configure Local Rate Limiting

-The RateLimit custom resource (CR) allows you to apply local rate limit configuration for specific paths and headers of an exposed application.
+With the RateLimit custom resource (CR), you can apply local rate limit configuration for specific paths and headers of an exposed application

 > [!NOTE]
 > Local rate limits apply to traffic directed toward the selected workload or Istio ingress gateway.
 If configured improperly, an attacker can exhaust all tokens and cause a Denial-of-Service attack, making the target service inaccessible.